arslan01000/nau-student-hub/ADMIN_SYSTEM_README.md

 ## 📖 Notes

 - Security warnings about existing views (posts_view, reviews_view) are pre-existing and not related to this migration
-- The system uses Lovable Cloud (Supabase) for backend
+- The system uses Supabase for the backend
 - All admin actions are logged through Supabase's built-in audit system
 - Deleted duplicate reviews (kept most recent) before adding unique constraint